Druzai/Bot_Mc_discord/README.md

   role from the member
 * Setting an optional admin role in Discord.
 If set then commands that interacts with Minecraft server commands will execute if member has admin role.
 Otherwise, member must have `Administrator` permission.
-* Creating optional cross-platform chat between Discord text channel and Minecraft server via bot and webhook
+* Creating optional game chat between Discord text channel and Minecraft server via bot and webhook
     * **Players' nicks for Minecraft chat mustn't contain `>` character!**
     * Supported mentions in Discord and Minecraft
         * Also, for better recognition you can create list of associations between Discord member and Minecraft nick